OlamideIdowu/OlamideIdowu/README.md

 # **Olamide Idowu**
 ####  Data Scientist
 📧 idowuolamide580@gmail.com | https://www.linkedin.com/in/idowuolamide/
-Enthusiastic Data Scientist with a passion for research and transforming data into actionable insights.

 <!---
 OlamideIdowu/OlamideIdowu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.